Oslandia/workshop-postgis-qgis-3d/workshop.md

     - (models for point layer)
 - Open 3D objects

-### Start : loading 2D data
+### Start: loading 2D data

-Our data should be located in `~/3d_workshop/boulder_data`.
+The data is located in `~/workshop-postgis-qgis-3d/`, and the QGIS projects for each step are located in `~/workshop-postgis-qgis-3d/qgis/`.

 - Open QGIS
 - Start a new QGIS project
 - Set the projection to EPSG:2876
-- Find your DATA directory in the browser panel, and add it to favorites
+- Find your data directory in the browser panel, and add it to favorites
 - Open building footprints shapefile
 - Open the styling panel and apply a new color to the footprints
 - Open the orthophoto

-Corresponding project : `boulder_1.qgs`
+Corresponding project: `boulder_1.qgs`

-### Step 2 : 3D view
+### Step 2: 3D view

-- Open a new 3D window : View->New 3D map view
+- Open a new 3D window: View->New 3D map view
 - Navigate the 3D view
   - Mouse pan
   - Mouse scroll